jkfran/jkfran.com/_posts/2022-03-03-solid-principles-python.md

 LSP is a concept that applies to all kinds of polymorphism.
 If you don't use polymorphism, you don't need to care about the LSP.

-# Interface Segregation Principle
+#3 Interface Segregation Principle
-**A class should only have the interface needed and avoid methods that won't work or that have no reason to be part of that class**
+> A class should only have the interface needed and avoid methods that won't work or that have no reason to be part of that class

 Bad:
 ```python